ChevrierDev/eOnsight-Internship-test/README.md

 ## Root Directory Setup
 #### Install Dependencies
 To set up the root directory, you need to install the necessary dependencies.
-This project uses concurrently to manage multiple processes simultaneously, such as running the client, server, and Tailwind CSS watcher.
+This project uses concurrently to manage multiple processes simultaneously, such as running the client, server, and Tailwind CSS watcher.<br>
-1- Open a terminal.
+1- Open a terminal.<br>
-2- Navigate to the root directory of the project.
+2- Navigate to the root directory of the project.<br>
 3- Run the following command to install the dependencies listed in the package.json file:
 ```
 npm install